-In 2019 we plan to expand to less-known but at least as interesting capitals in Eastern Europe, Central Asia and The Middle-East.
+Just like in 2019, next year we will keep expanding to less-known but maybe even more interesting capitals in Eastern Europe, Central Asia and The Middle-East.

-Why this move?
+Why ?
 In many of “our” cities, an overload of tourists is becoming a problem for locals.
-We personally think the best solution to the “overtourism” problem would be moving tourism from cities that “everybody” is going to, to little visited cities that can actually use more tourism.
-Read more about our vision on overtourism here and our crowdfunding campaign to combat overtourism.
+We personally think the best solution to the “overtourism” problem would be moving tourism from cities that “everybody” is going to, to little visited cities that can actually use more tourists.
+Like Tashkent!

 Some of the added benefits of moving tourism to “unknown” countries: